Recent Blog Articles

 Toenail fungus isn't a pressing health problem.
 Yet a fungal infection can ruin the appearance of your nails and cause pain as it lifts the nail away from the nail bed.
 And fungal infections are notoriously difficult to get rid of.
-"You may want to consider fungal toenail a condition to be managed rather than cured," says Dr. James P. Ioli, chief of the podiatry service at Harvard-affiliated Brigham and Women's Hospital.
+Most often, you should consider fungal toenail a condition to be managed rather than cured.

 How fungi infect the nail